taolson/Admiran/doc/Language.md

 ### Recursive and Mutually-Recursive Definitions

-As stated previously, definitions may occur in any order, and may be recursive with themselves, or mutually-recursive with prior or subsequent definitions.
+As stated previously, definitions may occur in any order, and may be recursive with themselves, or mutually-recursive with prior or subsequent definitions that are in-scope.
 For example:

     even 0 = True
     even x = odd (x - 1)